 If you reject a referral sent through the TRAK system, no notifications will be issued.
 See Rejecting a Referral.

-The Caseload Management screen contains all interventions that have been accepted and scheduled.
+The Caseload Management screen contains all interventions that have been accepted and need to be assigned.
 All interventions must be assigned to staff through the Caseload Management screen.
 Assigning an Intervention.

 To reduce the number of staff displayed on the Caseload Management screen, select the Filter button and choose whether you wish to: